10-Is-Mana/ICU_LING_RAs/README.md

 ## Alternatives
 - [PDFtk](https://www.pdflabs.com/tools/pdftk-server/) seems to me an alternative for merging pdf files, though I did not try.

-**contact : 10suism.ashida@gmail.com for any inquiries, or post me "pull requests"**
+**contact : 10suism.ashida@gmail.com for any inquiries, or post me "issue" on github repository**